SAN CASSIANO, THE PERFECT BASE TO EXPLORE VAL BADIA IN THE ITALIAN DOLOMITES.

 You can see that San Cassiano is perfectly situated to explore the endless trails of Alta Badia, but easy to get over to Val Gardena and Cortina.

-Additional Information about San Cassiano and Hotel Rosa Alpina
+Additional Information about San Cassiano Alta Badi

 Here’s a great recent 36 Hours in Dolomites article from the NY Times mentioning Rosa Alpina.
 Here’s the TabletHotels listing for Rosa Alpina where it has a 20/20 rating.
 And a short review in Conde Nast Traveler.